 You and your wife finally have a second to change your clothes and eat something.
 You both plop on the couch and turn on the TV.
 “How was your day?” one of you asks.
 “Fine,” the other replies.
 You have trouble remembering the last time you and your wife had a conversation that wasn’t about the kids.
 ‘When was the last real kiss we shared?’
 You long to get back to that place, but you don’t know where to start.

 The truth is, a lot of couples struggle to keep feelings of intimacy and connection once they become parents.
 It can feel like the “right” thing to dedicate all your time, focus, and energy to the kids.
 One or both partners in a relationship can feel neglected or ‘second’ to the needs of everyone else.
-Even worse, you or your partner may then experience guilt for having those feelings, making it less likely those emotions are communicated in a healthy way.
+Even worse, you or your partner may then experience guilt for having those feelings.
+This is making it less likely those emotions are communicated in a healthy way.

 Eventually, a couple winds up feeling stuck.
 Like this is the way it has to be.
 You live with your partner, but don’t feel connected to them.
 The sadness and emptiness that can come with this experience starts to affect how you live your life.
-Perhaps you find yourself being more irritable with your partner (or vice versa), less patient with the kids, or perhaps less engaged at work.
+Perhaps you find yourself being more irritable with your partner (or vice versa).
+You are less patient with the kids, or perhaps less engaged at work.
 Something about your life just feels incomplete.

-It’s certainly true that life can get in the way of growing a deep relationship with your partner, especially when juggling the demands of kids.
+It’s certainly true that life can get in the way of growing a deep relationship with your partner.
+Especially when juggling the demands of kids.
 However, if you and your partner can begin to see the value in prioritizing your romantic relationship, you can begin to live life re-energized, while feeling supported and connected.

-When you are able to commit to reigniting the spark in your relationship, it is entirely possible to start experiencing life in a more meaningful way—which not only benefits you, but the entire family.
+When you are able to commit to reigniting the spark in your relationship, it is entirely possible to start experiencing life in a more meaningful way.
+Which not only benefits you, but the entire family.

 Keep reading for 5 tips to start feeling reconnected with your partner.